charlieroberts/bitty/README.md

 }
 ```

-The [CSS Custom Highlight API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Custom_Highlight_API) only supports a small subset of CSS that doesn't affect page layout; this stops the highlights from forcing entire page redraws and instead limits redraw to the highlights alone, improving efficiency.
+The [CSS Custom Highlight API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Custom_Highlight_API) only supports a small subset of CSS that doesn't affect page layout; this stops the highlights from forcing entire page redraws and instead limits redraws to the highlights alone, improving efficiency.
 The subset includes:

 - `background-color`
 - `color`